-Defining navigation links for the Web Client Navigation panel
+Defining content for the Web Client Navigation panel

 You can define a set of navigation links for the Web Client, to provide users with easy access to their Axiom forms, web reports, and various areas of the Web Client.
-These links are displayed in the left-hand side of the Web Client task bar, in the Navigation panel.
+These links are displayed in the Web Client Navigation panel.